Enjoyment by the water

 From the Danube, it's just a short side trip to the little Hanslteich pond.
 You probably wouldn't expect to find a sophisticated terrace restaurant there.
 Which makes the surprise when you turn up at the restaurant Klee am Hanslteich all the bigger.
 Situated in natural surroundings, with reeds all around, you'll enjoy the best Austrian cuisine and light Mediterranean dishes here.
 A tip for the winter: there's a cozy atmosphere indoors, with lots of wood.

 Vienna Marina is the city's harbor for yachts and powerboats.
 Those who arrive via the Danube are welcome to moor their boat here.
-The Marina Restaurant, located right in the marina itself on the banks of the Danube, is open to all visitors and can be conveniently reached via the Donaumarina station on subway line U2.
-Fish, burgers, and steaks are offered here.
-A Mediterranean flair is provided by three wonderful terraces by the water and the view of the Danube in all its glory.
+The Maya Garden is located in the harbor on the banks of the Danube.
+It is both a restaurant and a beach club and is open to all visitors.
+The Maya Garden is laid out in a Bohemian style, while its culinary offerings focus on grilled dishes, salads, antipasti and cocktails.
+The Donaumarina station on the U2 subway line is within easy walking distance.
+Superb terraces on the water’s edge with views out over the Danube in all its glory provide Mediterranean flair.